 Short Answer: 2 hours

 When you visit the Acropolis, you’re not only going to see the Parthenon.
-On Acropolis Hill, you’ll find some of the most important monuments of ancient Greek history.
+On Acropolis Hill, you’ll find some of the most important monuments of Ancient Greece.
 Each one of them has its own history and architecture.
 So, try to spend some time admiring the details of each monument—you’ll certainly be impressed.

 Pro Tip: Every time I visit the Acropolis, it seems different to me.
 I always feel that there’s something new and exciting to discover about it.
 With every visit, I see it from a different point of view.
 Two hours is enough for a first visit to the Acropolis site, but no doubt you’ll want to come again.